Shaaali/identity-apps/docs/guides/authentication/jit-user-provisioning.md

 ## Disable JIT user provisioning

 ::: warning
-Disabling JIT user provisioning might break the application login flow if you have MFA configured.
+Disabling JIT user provisioning might break the application login flow if you have multi-factor authentication (MFA) configured.
 Learn more about [troubleshooting sign-in flow errors with JIT](#troubleshoot-sign-in-flow-errors).
 :::

 To disable JIT user provisioning for an external IdP: